VoIP, or “Voice over Internet Protocol,” lets a business place and receive phone calls over the internet rather than a traditional phone line.

 Average VoIP costs are around $20 to $30 per user per month

 So how much will adapting a VoIP system cost you?
 It can be tough to know for sure, thanks to factors like which features you'll need and which vendor is best for you.
-Based on the typical price ranges for the top six cloud-based VoIP providers, we estimate it'll cost between $20 and $30 per user, per month.
+Based on the typical price ranges for the top six cloud-based phone systems, we estimate it'll cost between $20 and $30 per user, per month.

 Granted, this is just a rough estimation: Stripped-down services may be cheaper, while feature-rich ones may cost more.
 Nextiva’s a popular options, with services costing between $19.95 and $27.95 per user per month, but RingCentral comes with a wider range of between $15.99 and $34.99.